mah0x211/lua-net/doc/net_tls.md

 `TLS_AES_256_GCM_SHA384`).
 Returns nothing while the handshake has not completed.

+### pem = ctx:get_peer_cert()

+Returns the PEM-encoded leaf certificate presented by the peer, or nothing when the peer presented no certificate.
+On the server side this is the client certificate; on the client side it is the server certificate.

 ## Shutdown and close

 The graceful TLS shutdown and the resource disposal are separate operations;